Minimum Distance Summaries for Robust Neural Posterior Estimation: Methodology

-Crucially, note that since the objective depends on the distribution $\mathbb{P}_{\mathbf{x} \mid\mathbf{s}}$ only through its conditional mean embedding $\mu(\mathbf{s})$.
-These conditional mean embeddings can then be estimated directly \citep{songHilbertSpaceEmbeddings2009, song2013kernel}, but requires a computationally expensive Gram matrix inversion, which is especially problematic if the number of training samples are large.
+Crucially, note that the objective depends on the distribution $\mathbb{P}_{\mathbf{x} \mid\mathbf{s}}$ only through its conditional mean embedding $\mu(\mathbf{s})$.
+Conditional mean embeddings can be estimated directly \citep{songHilbertSpaceEmbeddings2009, song2013kernel}, but require computationally expensive Gram matrix inversions, which is especially problematic if the number of training samples is large.

-With the goal of obtaining a fast, lightweight estimation procedure, we leverage random Fourier features \cite{rahimiRandomFeaturesLargeScale2007}, which allows us to approximate the Gaussian kernel feature map with a finite dimensional feature map \( \mathbf{z}(\cdot) \in \mathbb{R}^K \) based on the Fourier transform of the kernel.
+With the goal of obtaining a fast, lightweight, test-time adaptation procedure, we leverage random Fourier features \citep{rahimiRandomFeaturesLargeScale2007}, which allows us to approximate the Gaussian kernel feature map with a finite dimensional feature map \( \mathbf{z}(\cdot) \in \mathbb{R}^K \) based on the Fourier transform of the kernel.
 Under this approximation, the MDS objective can be further approximated as the Euclidean distance between finite-dimensional mean embeddings,

-\paragraph{Amortized decoder mean embedding} By leveraging the random Fourier feature objective in Equation~\eqref{eq:mmd-rff}, we can now directly estimate the conditional mean embedding via regression.
+\paragraph{Amortized Decoder Mean Embedding} By leveraging the random Fourier feature objective in Equation~\eqref{eq:mmd-rff}, we can now directly estimate the conditional mean embedding via regression.
 Specifically, using training samples (from the NPE training) \( \{(\bar{\mathbf{z}}^{(i)}, \mathbf{s}^{(i)}) \}_{i=1}^M \), where \( \bar{\mathbf{z}}^{(i)} = \frac{1}{N} \sum_{n=1}^N \mathbf{z}(\mathbf{x}_n^{(i)}) \) is the empirical mean embedding, we can estimate the conditional decoder mean embedding \( \mu_\omega : \mathbb{R}^{d_\mathbf{s}} \to \mathbb{R}^K \), by simply minimizing a mean-squared error loss function, \( \mathcal{L}(\omega) = \frac{1}{M} \sum_{i=1}^M \| \mu_{\omega}(\mathbf{s}^{(i)}) - \bar{\mathbf{z}}^{(i)} \|^2_2 \).
 In practice, we parameterize the decoder mean embedding \( \hat{\mu}_\omega \) as a neural network, which is particularly suitable for predicting high dimensional random Fourier feature embeddings.
 In particular, note that, as with the density-based decoder model proposed earlier, the estimated decoder mean embedding \( \hat{\mu}(\mathbf{s}) \) is amortized with respect to \( \mathbf{s} \), and can be train in a completely offline setting, without test observations.